Top 10 Symbols of New Beginnings with Their Meanings

 What’s more, yellow is their most popular color, which stands for happiness and optimism.

-As a symbol of fresh beginnings, bouquets of daffodils are often gifted to those making a career change or embarking on a new journey.
-They’re also great as gifts for new couples, as a wish for a happy new chapter together.
+People often gift bouquets of daffodils to symbolize fresh beginnings, whether for someone starting a new career or embarking on a new journey.
+They also make thoughtful gifts for new couples, wishing them a happy new chapter together.

 3. Rainbow